M1st3r3/CyberSec_Journey/Tools.md

 - **GTFOBins**: A curated list of Unix binaries that can be exploited by attackers to bypass local security restrictions, often used for privilege escalation or executing commands.

+- **LinEnum**: A bash script that performs a detailed enumeration of the system to find potential privilege escalation vectors.

+- **linux-exploit-suggester**: A tool that checks the system's kernel version and suggests applicable kernel exploits.

+- **linuxprivchecker.py**: A Python script that performs privilege escalation checks by analyzing system misconfigurations and security issues.